 The Official Assignee can make a debt repayment order if satisfied that:

-- your total unsecured debts are not more than $50,000 (not counting your student loan), and
+- your total unsecured debts are not more than $50,000 (not counting your student loan, court fines or any child support or maintenance payments), and

 What happens if you fail to make the agreed payments?

-The supervisor must notify the Official Assignee.
-The debt repayment order can be ended and creditors can start, or restart, legal action to recover any outstanding debts.
-This may lead to your bankruptcy.
+The supervisor must notify the Official Assignee if you fail to make a payment.
+Failing to may mean that the debt repayment order is ended and creditors can start, or restart, legal action to recover the money you owe them.
+This includes applying to make you bankrupt.

 What are the advantages of a debt repayment order?

-There is no minimum debt requirement for a debt repayment order.
+There is no minimum amount of money you need to owe in order for a debt repayment order to be made.

 A debt repayment order helps you to manage the payment of your debts.